Wales 60+ Bursary

 Depending on the postgraduate qualification you’re looking to study, you may be eligible for some additional funding.

-If you study towards an eligible Science, Technology, Engineering, Mathematics, or Medicine (STEMM) masters, you might also be eligible for an additional £2,000 to help with study or living costs.
+If you study towards an eligible Science, Technology, Engineering, Mathematics, or Medicine (STEMM) masters, you might also qualify for an additional £2,000 to help with study or living costs.

 Find out more about the Wales STEMM bursary.